jli05/jli05.github.io/_posts/2025-05-28-write-boot-sector.md

                  ; to make it 512 bytes in total for one sector
 ```

-Numbers starting with `0x` are heximal (0-9, a-f, for 0-15 by a single letter).
+Numbers starting with `0x` are heximal (0-9 and a-f, representing the decimal 0-15 by a single letter).
 In `nasm`, a heximal number can be written in various ways: preceded by `0x`, or ending by `h`.

 `0x0e`, `0xe`, `0eh`

-are all one same number, but `eh` is not allowed, as it confuses with potential register name `eh`.
+are all one same number, but `eh` is not, as it confuses with potential register name `eh`.

-The line
+The interrupt call

 `int 0x10`

 is for accessing video services.
-Depending on the value in the register `ah`, it performs different jobs.
-For a complete table of the interrupts provided by BIOS, refer to [https://en.wikipedia.org/wiki/BIOS_interrupt_call](https://en.wikipedia.org/wiki/BIOS_interrupt_call).
+Depending on the value in the register `ah`, it performs different jobs, such as displaying a letter or setting a colour.
+Refer to [https://en.wikipedia.org/wiki/BIOS_interrupt_call](https://en.wikipedia.org/wiki/BIOS_interrupt_call) for a complete table of the interrupt calls.

 ## Compile the assembly file into binary for the boot sector
+The assembly text file need be converted into a binary file to occupy the boot sector.
 Run in the shell

 ```sh
 nasm -f bin -o boot_sect.bin boot_sect.asm
 ```

-The parameter `-f bin` is for producing raw binary file. `-o boot_sect.bin` indicates the file to be produced.
+The parameter `-f bin` specifies format of output: a raw binary file, `-o boot_sect.bin` indicates the file name for output.

 We can dump the content of `boot_sect.bin` with